 As soon as she spoke, the figure darted down the corridor leading out of the dome.
 It was large enough for small vehicles, suggesting it connected to the neighbouring dome.

 Baker’s mind raced as she considered her options.
 She could ignore the survivor and finish her mission—what she’d been tasked to do.
 She could call her platoon leader and ask for direction.
-She bit her lower lip, asking lieutenant Oswiu on a comms line open to the rest of her platoon would make her look weak, asking to talk on a private line would look even worse.
-Or she could follow the survivor, maybe there was a whole group of survivors she could save.
+She bit her lower lip.
+Asking Lieutenant Oswiu on a comms line open to the rest of her platoon would make her look weak; asking to talk on a private line would look even worse.
+Or she could follow the survivor.
+Maybe there was a whole group of survivors she could save.
 She could be the hero.

 “The army didn’t hire me to question.”
 She brought up the patrol line.
 The green band extended away from where the survivor had vanished.
 She took one step and stopped.

 The survivor’s space suit was crap.
 What if they’d been living in it since the domes failed?
 Pursing her lips, she waffled on what she should do.
-Her mission was scheduled to take a few hours, she had some time.
+Her mission was scheduled to take a few hours, so she had some time.

 “Damn it!”